 (iii) The Contractor's selection of such contractor-approved suppliers is subject to review, audit, and approval by the Contracting Officer, generally in conjunction with a contractor purchasing system review or other surveillance of purchasing practices by the contract administration office, or if the Government obtains credible evidence that a contractor-approved supplier has provided counterfeit parts.
-The Contractor may proceed with the acquisition of electronic parts from a contractor-approved supplier unless otherwise notified by the Contracting Officer; or (3)(i) Take the actions in paragraph (b)(3)(ii) of this clause if the Contractor-
+The Contractor may proceed with the acquisition of electronic parts from a contractor-approved supplier unless otherwise notified by the Contracting Officer; or (2)(i) Take the estimation proceed is the contract of the Government officer.

+(3)(i) Take the actions in paragraph (b)(3)(ii) of this clause if the Contractor-